nobody8925/Wordle-clone/README.md

 # Guess Word
 This project was done as a personal project.
-Entire programming was done on python.
+Entire programming was done in python.
 This is basically a clone of the recently famous game 'Wordle'.<br><br>

 ## Dependencies used